HariNarayanan777/ios-style-guide/README.md

 - Take advantage of spaces to improve readability, follow Apple examples where available.
 - Include line breaks between methods to improve readability (2).
 - **Indent using 4 spaces.
 Avoid Tabs** (change this preference in Xcode, otherwise you will have to deal with strange merge conflicts and misaligned code reviews)
+- Start braces on the same line (for `ta-ios-flights` pod, method braces start on the next line, control structures on the same line)

 **Example**